Ansh757/project-git-good/deliverable-1/planning.md

  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
+- Website which is optimized for mobile devices
+- Bank-end: Django
+- Front-end: HTML, CSS, React
+- We need a tool for geolocation and the map.
+We may also need gyroscopic data.
+We have not decided on how to do this.
 ----
 ## Intellectual Property Confidentiality Agreement
 > Note this section is **not marked** but must be completed briefly if you have a partner.
 If you have any questions, please ask on Piazza.